khanifzyen/appwrite_riverpod/2-feature-auth.md

 4. send verification email
 5. if not verified send to login_screen with message "User not verified yet"
 6. if verified send to dashboard
+7. Create global snackbar for info and error messages